Some have a love-hate relationship with it, but these Smith machine exercises are great for gains.

 Great Smith Machine Exercises For Boosting Gains

 A typically sensitive movement since you are under so much weight, really nailing down form with this is key because you want to stay away from injury and only boost those lower body gains.
 One tip is to have your feet slightly in front of the bar instead of directly under, like you would do on a traditional free weight back squat with a barbell.

 Bent Over Row

 The bent over row is an awesome back exercise and to really widen out those lats.
 With the smith machine, it takes out the need for those stabilizer muscles and is a good one for isolating the lats and other muscle groups associated with the lift.
 Help tackle your posture needs with this as well.

 Great for working one leg at a time, using the smith machine is often better than utilizing barbells and can work for better balance so you can focus on working those muscles more without wasting concentration on stability.
 These can be done flat on the floor or with the back foot elevated.

-This is perfect to use for those seeking to build muscle.
+The bench press is the perfect exercise for those seeking to build muscle and chest.
 It allows for heavier weight and you will be able to pump out a few more reps given its fixed stability.